pypa/distlib/docs/reference.rst

       :param options: As for the :meth:`make` method.
       :returns: A list of absolute pathnames of files installed (or which would have been installed, but for ``dry_run`` being true).

+Functions
+^^^^^^^^^

+.. function:: enquote_executable(path)

+   Cover an executable path in quotes.
+This only applies quotes if the passed path contains any spaces.
+It's at least a little careful when doing the quoting - for example, producing e.g. ``/usr/bin/env "/dir with spaces/bin/jython"`` instead of ``"/usr/bin/env /dir with spaces/bin/jython"``

+   .. versionchanged:: 0.3.1
+      This was an internal function :func:`_enquote_executable` in earlier versions.

 The ``distlib.locators`` package
 --------------------------------